patka/cassandra-migration/README.md

       before the migration.
     * the session will be closed after the migration
-* since the library will issue a `USE <keyspace>` on the session instance, the migrations scripts should continue continue to work use usually.
-So there is no need to add fully qualified table names to existing scripts
+* since the library will issue a `USE <keyspace>` on the session instance, the migrations scripts should continue to work as usual.
+So there is no need to add fully qualified table names to existing scripts.
 * If you are using spring boot, you have to provide a name to the current `CqlSession` instance that is supposed to be used with this library.
 You can do this by adding the name to the `@Bean` annotation.
-In order to make sure the session that this session will not be used by your application, you can mark the application session as primary.
+In order to make sure that this session will not be used by your application, you can mark the application session as primary.
 Here is an example for a programmatic configuration:
 ```